openkruise/kruise/README.md

 - [SidecarSet](./docs/concepts/sidecarSet/README.md): A controller that injects sidecar containers into the Pod spec based on selectors and also is able to upgrade the sidecar containers.

-- [UnitedDeployment](./docs/concepts/uniteddeployment/README.md): This controller manages appliation pods spread in multiple fault domains by using multiple workloads.
+- [UnitedDeployment](./docs/concepts/uniteddeployment/README.md): This controller manages application pods spread in multiple fault domains by using multiple workloads.

 Please see [documents](./docs/README.md) for more technical information.